-ARTICLE INFO ABSTRACT DOI: 10.46223/HCMCOUJS. tech.en.9.1.353.2019 Big-eyed bugs Geocoris spp.
-(Lygaeidae, Hemiptera) are small insects that are found in many parts of the world.
+Big-eyed bugs Geocoris spp.
+(Lygaeidae, Hemiptera) are small insects that is found in many parts of the world.
 They are beneficial because they eat a multitude of insect pests in agriculture.
-Big-eyed bugs Geocoris spp. are insects that receive Received: April 16th, 2019 research attention in Florida and elsewhere because of the benefits that these species give to plants (Med, 2001).
-Big-eyed bugs Revised: May 20th, 2019 reproduce many generations in a year on weeds, perennial crops, Accepted: May 21st, 2019 bushes.
+Big-eyed bugs Geocoris spp. are insects that receive research attention in Florida and elsewhere because of the benefits that this species give to plants (Mead, 2001).
+Big-eyed bugs reproduce many generations in a year on weeds, perennial crops, bushes.
 In spring the female big-eyed bugs start laying eggs on the bud, the leaves of the host plant.
-Understanding the biology and the role of predator Geocoris spp. in the ecosystem will provide Keywords: an alternative method in sustainable agriculture development.
-In big-eyed bugs, Geocoris spp., insect pests, predator this short review, we discuss some convenient diets for the application of mass-rearing Geocoris spp.
+Understanding the biology and the role of predator Geocoris spp. in ecosystem will provide an alternative method in sustainable agriculture development.
+In this short review, we discuss some convenient diets for the application of mass rearing Geocoris spp.